BabitMF/bmf/README.md

 The video frame extraction acceleration demo shows:
 1. BMF flexible capability of:

-   *   Multi-language programming，we can see multi-language module work together in the demo
+   *   Multi-language programming, we can see multi-language modules work together in the demo
-   *   Ability extend easily, there are new C++, Python modules added simply
+   *   Ability to extend easily, there are new C++, Python modules added simply
-   *   FFmpeg ability fully compatible
+   *   FFmpeg ability is fully compatible

 2. Hardware acceleration quickly enablement and CPU/GPU pipeline support

    *   Heterogeneous pipeline is supported in BMF, such as process between CPU and GPU
-   *   Usefull hardware color space convertion in BMF
+   *   Useful hardware color space conversion in BMF

 If you want to have a quick experiment, you can try it on [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BabitMF/bmf/blob/master/bmf/demo/video_frame_extraction/video_frame_extraction_acceleration.ipynb)